 Popularized in 19th century Bavaria, Wisconsin’s German heritage shines through in its many beer gardens throughout the state.
 With craft brews, scenic views and good company, what better way to spend cozy fall days together than at these special spots?

-Established in 2012 as the first public beer garden in America in over 100 years, Estabrook melds German traditionalism with home-grown Wisconsin charm.
-Resting on a bluff overlooking a waterfall and the Milwaukee River, Estabrook is a lush public meeting space and an essential spot for nature lovers and beer lovers alike.
-Come take a walk, grab a Munich-import in a ½ liter glass and enjoy the fall at one of Wisconsin’s most unique, public hangouts.
+Established in 2012 as the first public beer garden in America in more than 100 years, Estabrook Beer Garden Park melds German flare with Wisconsin charm.
+Resting on a bluff overlooking a waterfall and the Milwaukee River, Estabrook Park is a lush public meeting space and an essential spot for nature lovers and beer lovers alike.
+Come take a walk with friends, grab a Munich-import in a ½ liter glass and enjoy the fall splendor at one of Wisconsin’s most unique public hangouts.

 Memorial Union Terrace – Madison

-Known for its brightly-colored chairs and picturesque lakefront setting, UW-Madison’s Memorial Union Terrace is Wisconsin’s famous, college-style Beer Garden.
-If you’re into live music, cheap suds and a Badger atmosphere, the Terrace is a youthful beer garden to take you back to your early drinking days and keep the fun going.
-Take a dip in Lake Mendota, catch a set from a great local or touring band and split a pitcher of Wisconsin beer with friends!
+Known for its brightly colored chairs and picturesque lakefront setting, the University of Wisconsin-Madison’s Memorial Union Terrace is possibly Wisconsin’s most famous beer garden.
+If you’re into live music, local brews and a beautiful view of Lake Mendota, this is the perfect place to spend a fall day with loved ones.
+Snack on cheese curds, catch a set from a great local or touring band and split a pitcher of Wisconsin beer with friends for the perfect outing.